panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 Vue also provides the ability to use the function right on the component instance: e.g. `this.$nextTick(callback)`.

-Let's reuse the previous component and catch the moment when the `<div>` element is available or not in the reference:
+Let's reuse the previous component and catch the moment when the `<div>` element exists or not in the DOM (and the reference):

 ```vue{17-19}
 <template>